BlackmillSolutions/free-task-flow/README.md

 ## Features

-*   **Multiple Views:** Switch between Table, Kanban, Calendar, and Timeline views to visualize your project data in different ways.
+*   **Multiple Views:** Switch between Table, Kanban, Calendar, Timeline, and Dashboard views to visualize your project data in different ways.
 *   **Sidebar Navigation:** Easily navigate between different sections of the application using the sidebar, including links to Home, Tasks, and Dashboard.
 *   **Header:** The header provides quick access to search, creating new tasks, filtering, notifications, and user profile settings.
 *   **Mobile-Responsive:** The application is designed to be responsive and work well on different screen sizes, with a toggleable sidebar for mobile devices.
+*   **Dashboard View:** Get an overview of your projects and tasks with the customizable dashboard view.
+*   **Project Management:** Create, select, and manage projects to organize your tasks.
+*   **Task Prioritization:** Set priorities for your tasks to focus on what's important.
+*   **Task Status:** Track the status of your tasks to monitor progress.
+*   **Keyboard Shortcuts:** Use keyboard shortcuts for faster navigation and task management.
+*   **Confirmation Modal:** Confirm important actions to prevent accidental data loss.
+*   **Table View Enhancements:** Edit tasks directly in the table view with enhanced features like editable cells and column headers.
+*   **Task Filtering:** Filter tasks by project to focus on specific areas.

 ## Technologies Used